jacob-keller/L0G-101086/README.md

 will update the timestamp after running.
 This is used to avoid uploading old encounters.

+### initial_last_event_time

+Optional configuration specifying the default amount of time to look backwards for encounters when no last_format_file or last_upload_file exist yet.
+This prevents the script from attempting to upload all encounters on the initial run.
+Specified in "hours ago", with the default being "48 hours ago" to limit the initial upload to 2 days.

 ### simple_arc_parse_path

 This variable configures the path to the simpleArcParse.exe.
 This must be set